chameleonhead/stratrack/libs/mql-interpreter/README.md

 ## Program structure and virtual terminal

-MQL programs follow an event-driven model as described in [Structure of a Normal Program](https://book.mql4.com/build/structure).
-Expert advisors rely on callbacks such as `OnInit`, `OnDeinit` and `OnTick`, while scripts typically implement `OnStart`.
-The interpreter can call any entry point manually and the `BacktestRunner` invokes `OnTick` for each candle.
-Future versions will automatically run `OnInit` before a session and `OnDeinit` after it ends.
+BacktestRunner automatically calls `OnInit` before processing the first candle and invokes `OnDeinit` after the session ends.
 To simplify testing, a `VirtualTerminal` provides an in-memory file system.
 Helpers like `FileOpen` or `FileReadString` can use this terminal without touching the host file system.
 The terminal implementation is encapsulated so it can later be replaced with real-time logic.
 The terminal also stores global variables used by helpers such as `GlobalVariableSet` and exposes basic UI stubs like `Alert` and `PlaySound`.
 Chart and window operations are currently no-ops in the backtest implementation but can be swapped out when running against a real terminal.
 Global variables are kept across sessions when a storage path is provided to `VirtualTerminal`.
 The `GlobalVariablesFlush` builtin writes them to disk and values expire after four weeks without access.